Can You Break A Hip And Not Know It? | Silent Danger Revealed

 Recovery depends heavily on age, overall health status, fracture type, and treatment method chosen:

-- Nonsurgical cases take longer due to limited mobility but still require gradual rehabilitation over months.
+• Nonsurgical cases may take longer because mobility is more restricted at the start, but they still require structured rehabilitation over weeks to months.

-- Elderly individuals often need extended support services including home care or rehabilitation facilities during recovery phase lasting several months up to a year for full functional return.
+• Elderly individuals often need extended support services including home care or rehabilitation facilities during a recovery phase that can last several months, and sometimes longer depending on baseline health and independence.

 Compliance with prescribed rehabilitation programs dramatically improves outcomes by restoring strength and balance needed to prevent future falls.